josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/💰_prevent_misreads_the_poors.md

 ---

 ## Footer
-*PREVENT & Escalatory Harm in Economic Crisis* is part of the Governance & Prevent cluster.
+*💰 PREVENT Misreads The Poors* is part of the Governance & Prevent cluster.
 It documents how socioeconomic stress amplifies PREVENT’s misreads and increases the likelihood of inappropriate escalation.

 > Cross-references: